scipy/scipy/doc/source/tutorial/stats/continuous_nakagami.rst

 for :math:`x` such that :math:`\frac{x-\mu}{\sigma} \geq 0`, where :math:`\nu \geq \frac{1}{2}` is the shape parameter,
 :math:`\mu` is the location, and :math:`\sigma` is the scale.

-The log-likelihood function is therefore:
+The log-likelihood function is therefore

 .. math::
    :nowrap: